ngherna2/in-class-activities-nathannnhernandez/README.md

 Around 50% of the playtesters' jumps resulted in their death, but they gradually decreased their margin of error.
 They encountered a bug where the player can indefinitely suspend themselves in midair if colliding with the side of a platform.
 Playtesters suggested that the player should be able to move while falling -- it would make the game more forgiving.

+## W9
+### Activity 1
+An architectural solution scales well if it is performant and easy to use while handling lots of data Scaling matters as a gdim major because all larger games are going to need to scale well Overall a major theme of 32 is that there are ways to make code scale better Scriptable objects turn code into data that can be altered easily, great for complex dialogue systems

+### Activity 2
+Attendence: Kai + Nate

+### Activity 3
+Playtest Notes
+How was the movement?
+The jumping and platforming overall were addicting.
+Recommendations: Lower camera sensitivity, introduce mechanics slowly over time, introduce a jump force indicator

+### Activity 4
+All that’s left for me to do is to finish the rest of the level, which I am on pace to do.

+### Activity 5